 Drug education is a crucial component in improving the wellbeing and learning outcomes of students.
-School, parent and community involvement in drug education enhances the wellbeing for all students by giving them the means of dealing with the use of drugs in society.
+The best way to teach students about dealing with the use of drugs in society is by working together.
 The philosophy underpinning drug education in Victorian government schools is a harm minimisation approach.

-The school assists this process by developing relevant and engaging drug education related curriculum, programs and resources and by ensuring that the response to drug-related incidents is timely.
+Our school assist this process by developing relevant and engaging drug education programs and resources and by ensuring that the response to drug-related incidents is timely.

 Parent support organisations